No. 18: Roman Gabriel

 SI cover, 1970.

+In 1962, the quarterback from North Carolina State wearing No. 18 was the No. 1 overall choice by the new-ish American Football League’s Oakland Raiders — two years into their existence, coming off a 2-12 mark.
 He was also the NFL’s No. 2 overall pick, which the Los Angeles Rams secured in a deal with the New York Giants by way of Minnesota.
-After Ernie Davis, the Heisman winning running back from Syracuse, went No. 1 to Washington, the Rams could take not only Gabriel, ninth in the Heisman voting, but also, with their own No. 3 overall pick, scoop up Utah State defensive tackle Merlin Olsen (10th in the Heisman voting).
+Ernie Davis, the Heisman winning running back from Syracuse, went No. 1 to Washington.
+The Rams not only secured Gabriel, who was ninth in the Heisman voting, but also having the No. 3 overall pick, they were also able to scoop up Utah State defensive tackle Merlin Olsen (10th in the Heisman voting) with their .

-Gabriel had already played at the L.A.
-Coliseum twice before the draft.
+Gabriel had played at the L.A.
+Coliseum twice before the NFL draft.
 In his sophomore year, his Wolfpack lost to UCLA, 21-12, in November of 1959.
 In a return visit in October of 1960, Gabriel matched up against UCLA’s Billy Kilmer, the Bruins snuck away with a 7-0 win.

 Gabriel, from a small city in North Carolina named Wilmington, said he found L.A. “a lot for me to swallow.
 For a few years I was pretty wild, out every night and waking up in a different place every morning.
 I finally realized that kind of life wasn’t getting me anywhere.”

 His primary receiver for ’67 and ’68 was Bernie Casey, who would only play in L.A. during that short window before going on to become a Hollywood actor, painter and poet.
-The most famous Gabriel-to-Casey connection was a game-winner with less than 30 seconds left in the Rams’ 27-24 comeback victory in the next-to-last regular season game against Green Bay, which kept their divisional hopes alive.
-Jack Snow then came on as Gabriel’s main target from ’69 to ’72.
+The most famous Gabriel-to-Casey connection was a 1967 game-winner with less than 30 seconds left in the Rams’ 27-24 comeback victory in the next-to-last regular season game against Green Bay, which kept their divisional hopes alive.
+The next week, Gabriel was 18 of 22 passing for three TDs in a 34-10 win over the Baltimore Colts at the Coliseum.
+Gabriel’s first Pro Bowl season saw him throw for 2,779 yards and 25 touchdowns in ’67.
+But in the playoffs, the Packers eliminated the Rams, 28-7.

 From the 1969 Sears Christmas Wish Book catalogue, one could get a sweatshirt and a poster of Roman Gabriel (top left), representing the Rams.
 (From BeautyOfAGame.substack.com)

-That sent Gabriel to Philadelphia in a deal that included Harold Jackson, who’d become their top receiver for four of the next five seasons.
+That resulted in Gabriel sent to Philadelphia in a deal that included Harold Jackson, who’d become their top receiver for four of the next five seasons.
 The trade also got the Rams former Pro Bowl running back Tony Baker, a 1974 first-round pick (which turned out to be running back John Cappelletti, 13th overall) and a first-round pick in 1975 (future All-Pro lineman Dennis Harrah).
 Before the trade, Gabriel considered a $100,000 offer from the Las Vegas Casinos of the fledgling Southwestern Football League.

 A 1970 Topps poster insert with its NFL trading cards.
 Which looks really nothing like Roman Gabriel.
 But if you were a kid in L.A. and this was in your pack, you taped it onto your school notebook.